Louisiana Tech Bulldogs basketball: NCAA Division I Tournament results

 The Bulldogs have appeared in the NCAA Division I tournament five times.
 Their combined record is 4–5.

 NCAA Division II Tournament results

 The Bulldogs have appeared in the NCAA Division II tournament two times.
 Their combined record is 2–2.

 NIT results

 Louisiana Tech has appeared in ten National Invitation Tournaments.
 Their combined record is 15–10.

 Vegas 16 results

 The Bulldogs have appeared in one Vegas 16.
 Their record is 0–1.

 CIT results

 Louisiana Tech has appeared in one CollegeInsider.com Tournament.
 Their combined record is 1–1.

 NAIA tournament results

 The Bulldogs have appeared in the NAIA tournament four times.
 Their combined record is 1–4.

 Home venues

+Men's Gymnasium (1925-1952)

+The Men's Gymnasium was located on Mayfield Avenue, directly north of the northwest corner of Hale Hall and across the street from the eventual site of Memorial Gymnasium.
+It was located north of the original Tech Stadium football field, and was demolished around 1984 to create more parking adjacent to Hale Hall.

 Memorial Gymnasium (1952–1982)

-In 1952, Memorial Gymnasium was constructed on the Louisiana Tech University campus in Ruston to serve as the home of the Louisiana Tech Bulldogs basketball team.
+In 1952, Memorial Gymnasium was a 4,800-seat gymnasium constructed on the Louisiana Tech University campus in Ruston to serve as the home of the Louisiana Tech Bulldogs basketball team.
 Today Memorial Gym serves as a practice facility for the basketball team.